OUJI-CR 11-3

 3. "Incompetent" or "incompetency" means any person who is not presently competent.
 A person may be incompetent due to physical disability.

-4. "Mentally retarded person" means a person who has significantly subaverage functioning, IQ of less than 70, manifested before age 18 and existing concurrently with related limitations in two or more of the following applicable adaptive skill areas:
+4. An individual with intellectual disability means a person who has significantly subaverage functioning, IQ of less than 70, manifested before age 18 and existing concurrently with related limitations in two or more of the following applicable adaptive skill areas:

 1. Communication;